Heroes on the Hills

 If you do find yourself needing the help of Mountain Rescue, and if you have a telephone signal, call 999 and ask for Police and then Mountain Rescue.
 Be prepared to give them your location if you know it, the injured or lost party’s details, and how many are in the group.
 If your battery is going flat then only use it to communicate with the emergency services, as Mountain Rescue will attempt to send you a link which will help pinpoint your position.

-We are always actively seeking new members who live within our operational area and hold a current first aid certificate.
+We are always actively seeking new members for the Edale Mountain Rescue Team, ideally those who live within our operational area and hold a current first aid certificate.

 If you think you have what it takes to join our team, visit our website and download the application form.
 We would be happy to hear from you!